BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JsAndDom.md

 document.getElementById("p1").textContent = "Hello, world!";
 ```

+_Open the page in your browser and see how it appears._

 The `textContent` *attribute* is the plain text of an element.
 In contrast, `innerHTML` contains formatted HTML.

 Change the previous code to this: